 Whether or not you agree with her politics, how often she talks about vaginas or whether she is the ‘voice of her generation’, it’s clear to me that Not that kind of girl is a book intended to help empower other girls and women to share their own voices.

-Available as hard copy, eBook and audio book, if you haven’t already read this #1 New York Times bestseller, you need to.
+If you haven’t already read this #1 New York Times bestseller, you need to.
+To purchase your very own copy, visit Dymocks online.